anoushka1405/anoushka1405/README.md

 ## About me

-2nd year B.Tech AI & ML student at IGDTUW, Gurgaon · CGPA 9.58
+2nd year B.Tech AI & ML student at IGDTUW · CGPA 9.58

 I'm focused on data science and AI engineering - building ML pipelines, working with LLMs, and learning to deploy real systems.